Loading NuWatt Energy...

 On C-PACE and program availability

 C-PACE financing is authorized in Massachusetts through MassDevelopment, but municipal program terms, underwriting standards, and fee structures do change.
 Before relying on C-PACE for a specific Boston property, confirm current program enrollment status, eligible measures, and financing terms with MassDevelopment.
-The same caveat applies to MassCEC grant programs \u2014 calls for proposals rotate throughout the year.
+The same caveat applies to MassCEC grant programs — calls for proposals rotate throughout the year.

 The begin-construction test

-Section 48E satisfies “begin construction” via either (a) physical work of a significant nature, or (b) the 5% safe harbor \u2014 incurring at least 5% of total project cost before the deadline.
-Module and racking procurement typically meets the 5% test for Boston rooftop projects.
+Section 48E satisfies “begin construction” via either (a) physical work of a significant nature, or (b) the 5% safe harbor — incurring at least 5% of total project cost, incurred on or before July 4, 2026.
+Module and racking procurement typically met the 5% test for Boston rooftop projects.

-A Boston project that satisfies begin-construction before July 4, 2026 captures §48E at 30\u201350%, MACRS 5-year depreciation, and where applicable SMART 3.0 production incentives.
-Combined, these typically offset 50\u201360% of gross project cost for a fully taxpaying owner.
+A Boston project that began construction on or before July 4, 2026 locked in the full timing pathway — placement in service available through roughly 2030 — and captures §48E at 30–50%, MACRS 5-year depreciation, and where applicable SMART 3.0 production incentives.
+Combined, these typically offset 50–60% of gross project cost for a fully taxpaying owner.

-A hypothetical but realistic project plan.
-Numbers are illustrative \u2014 the purpose is to show how the buyer journey, the financing stack, and the §48E deadline interlock on a real Boston commercial timeline.
-An actual assessment produces a building-specific version.
+A modelled scenario, not a NuWatt customer project.
+The building and its reported intensity are the assumption; every standard, gap and dollar below is computed from the ordinance.
+The purpose is to show how the buyer journey, the financing stack and the §48E deadline interlock on a real Boston commercial timeline.

 Building